cbboyan/solverpy/README.md

 setups.launch(mysetup)
 ```

 The experiment setup (`mysetup`) must have specific keys.
-The subpackage `benchmark.setups` contains methods to fill in the required keys and values.
+The module `solverpy.benchmark.setups` contains methods to fill in the required keys and values.

 You must specify at least the following: